 Located in southeastern Bali, Nusa Dua is known for its idyllic beaches and swanky resorts.
 Soft white sandy shores extend the length of the peninsula, and the warm ocean waters are perfectly inviting.
 There are a handful of restaurants and shops around, but mostly it’s the kind of place where you stay on the beach and unwind.
 With limited nightlife, it’s a relaxing and quiet area to stay.
 Since it is very spread out, Nusa Dua is not great for walking around, further encouraging you to just stay put at your resort.

 Nusa Dua is a popular wedding and honeymoon destination, thanks to the many luxury resorts dotted along the beach.
 Given that most of the accommodations are high-end, expect to spend a little bit more when shopping or dining in this area.

-Nusa Dua is only about a half hour drive from Denpasar Airport.
-However, if you’re looking for someplace centrally located on Bali to easily access all of the main attractions from one base, Nusa Dua is not a good option.
+Nusa Dua is only about a half-hour drive from Denpasar Airport.
+However, if you’re looking for someplace centrally located in Bali to easily access all of the main attractions from one base, Nusa Dua is not a good option.

 Instead, Nusa Dua is where you should go to unwind and stay in one place for a few days, especially if you are traveling as part of a couple and want a romantic getaway.

 Where to Stay in Nusa Dua